lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices.md

 ## From Customer Invoice to Payments Collection

-Odoo supports multiple invoicing and payment workflows, so you can choose and use the ones that match your business needs.
+Konvergo ERP supports multiple invoicing and payment workflows, so you can choose and use the ones that match your business needs.
 Whether you want to accept a single payment for a single invoice, or process a payment spanning multiple invoices and taking discounts for early payments, you can do so efficiently